DevExpress-Examples/pdf-document-api-generate-document-layout/Readme.md

 # How to generate a document layout from scratch

-This example shows the PDF Document Creation API that is used to programmatically generate a document layout.<br><br>The Universal Subscription or an additional Document Server Subscription is required to use this example in production code.
+This example shows the PDF Document Creation API that is used to programmatically generate a document layout.<br><br>The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
 Please refer to the <a href="https://www.devexpress.com/Subscriptions/">DevExpress Subscription</a> page for pricing information. <br><br>

 <h3>Description</h3>